domijan/kh/README.md

 #### tidy_estimates()

 ``` r
 output <- tidy_estimates(model, df_england) # get estimates from `model` attached to `df_england`
 ```

-The output shown below displays the estimates and standard errors of each component of the model for the first 5 constituencies alphabetically, as an `sf` dataframe which can be easily mapped:
+The output shown below displays the estimates and standard errors of each varying component of the model for the first 5 constituencies alphabetically, as an `sf` dataframe which can be easily mapped:

 ``` r
 head(output[,1:10])
 #> Simple feature collection with 6 features and 10 fields
 #> Geometry type: MULTIPOLYGON